humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-04-proposal-scripting-detection-using-css-media-queries.md

 Some non-goals of this proposal are:

   * **Replacing JavaScript feature detection.** You will still be checking, in JavaScript, if certain features are available.
-In short: I&#8217;m not looking to propose implementing media query features for all possible JavaScript APIs.
+In short: I'm not looking to propose implementing media query features for all possible JavaScript APIs.
 If you want that, you should use Modernizr.
   * **Enabling JavaScript in CSS.** I have no desire to have JavaScript in CSS in any way, shape, or form.
   * **Be JavaScript-centric in detection.** Actually, the intent is to indicate if *scripting* is enabled, not just JavaScript.
-It would probably be easy to extend the syntax, such as `(script:"text/javascript")`, but I&#8217;m not sure that&#8217;s necessary at this point.
+It would probably be easy to extend the syntax, such as `(script:"text/javascript")`, but I'm not sure that's necessary at this point.

-And as I always like to remind people: no one would force you to use this feature if it&#8217;s implemented.
-If you don&#8217;t like it, you can always leave it to those who do.
+And as I always like to remind people: no one would force you to use this feature if it's implemented.
+If you don't like it, you can always leave it to those who do.

 ## Conclusion